pifaace/please-route-me/docs/getting-started.md

     $route = $router->match($request);
 ?>
 ```
-The method will return a `Route` object or null if available route is found.
+The method will return a `Route` object or null if no available route is found.

 [Here](https://packagist.org/providers/psr/http-message-implementation) some packages that you can implement.